monoscope-tech/apitoolkit-landing/docs/sdks/php/symfony/index.md

 APITOOLKIT_KEY={ENTER_YOUR_API_KEY_HERE}
 ```

-Then, add the `APIToolkit\EventSubscriber\APIToolkitService` listener and API Key to your `config/service.yaml` file, like so:
+Then, add the `monoscope\EventSubscriber\monoscopeService` listener and API Key to your `config/service.yaml` file, like so:

 ```yaml
 # This file is the entry point to configure your own services.